Scholarships

 • must be enrolled in KTH during their first or third semester.

-• The registration cost must have been paid by April 3, 2025.
+• The registration cost must have been paid.

 • must not be a recipient of a scholarship from the EIT Digital Consortium.